RAYVEN-Creatives/project-anp/README.md

 * Extract the zip to a folder.
 * Link the folder to GitHub using the app (for direct commit+push).
 * Open the project in their respective applications.

-Bugs needed to fix:
-* Duplicate buttons on LoadingScreen